akkupy/JavaS3/Java_Exp_4/README.md

 [Garbage.java](https://github.com/akkupy/JavaS3/blob/master/Java_Exp_4/Garbage.java) - Write a Java program to demonstrate the use of garbage collector.

 ```
-Enter the Name of Student : Akash
+Enter the Name of Student :
+Akash
-Enter the Roll No : 12
+Enter the Roll No :
+09
-Enter Phone Number : 1231234
+Enter Phone Number :
+123456

+ Details

 The Name of Student is Akash
-Enter the Roll No : 12
+Roll No is 9
-Enter Phone Number : 1231234
+Phone Number is 123456

 Garbage of Object Collected
 ```